- In the first instance, brightness (as opposed to colour brightness) is used to refer to a property of light.

 About the HSB colour model and colour brightness

-- The only difference between the RGB and HSB colour models is the way colours are represented in terms of colour notation and dealt with in software and apps.
+- The RGB and HSB colour models differ only in the way colours are represented in terms of colour notation and handled in software and applications.

-- Both the HSB and RGB colour model deal with how to mix red, green and blue light to produce other colours.
+- Both the HSB and RGB colour models involve mixing red, green, and blue light to produce other colours.

-- HSB is popular because it provides an intuitive way to select and adjust colours when using applications such as Adobe Creative Cloud for design, photography or web development.
+- HSB is popular because it offers an intuitive method for selecting and adjusting colours within applications like Adobe Creative Cloud, which is commonly used in design, photography, and web development.

-- The HSB colour model can be used to describe any colour on a TV, computer or phone.
+- The HSB colour model can be used to describe any colour on a TV, computer or phone screen.

 In the HSB colour model: